Car wash subscription programs are a hot trend in convenience retail.

 Driving back home late the next night, I decided that the sea salt didn’t need to accompany us home so I popped off the highway again and got another quick wash.
 I arrived home with a spotless car and I never had to leave the warmth of my car.

 My teen driver/co-pilot remarked that her car needed a wash.
 I quickly noted that I had an individual unlimited wash plan tied to my license plate, but if she wanted to contribute, we could upgrade to the family plan.
 She declined.
 But it’s good to know that safeguards like that are built in to keep retailers from being taken advantage of by sneaky family members.

 Subscription Car Wash Programs at Convenience Retail Grow in Popularity

-According to the International Car Wash Association (ICWA), car wash retail sales equal an astounding $15 billion in North America and €5 billion Europe which includes both convenience retailers and independent and chain car wash owner/operators.
+According to the International Car Wash Association (ICWA), car wash retail sales equal an astounding $15 billion in North America and €5 billion in Europe which includes both convenience retailers and independent and chain car wash owners/operators.

 While having an on-premise car wash isn’t new to convenience stores, it has only been in the past few years that convenience retailers have moved into the digital subscription territory to power their car wash sales.

 Circle K in the U.S. is among a few trailblazers entering into the subscription car wash game.
 Launched in the U.S. in 2020, Circle K’s app-based unlimited car wash program was first launched in Europe in 2016.
 Circle K holds the title of the world’s largest car wash network with 2,750 locations across Europe and North America.